Vijay-papanaboina/VideoChat/frontend/README.md

    npm start
    ```

-   The server will run on `http://localhost:8000`
+   The server will run on the configured backend URL (default: `http://localhost:8000`)

 2. **Start the frontend development server**